PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 `Register-SecretsVault` registers a PowerShell module as an extension vault for the current user context.
 Validation is performed to ensure the module either provides the required binary with implementing type or the required script commands.
-If a dictionary of additional parameters is specified then it will be stored securely in the built-in local vault, assuming that some parameter arguments likely contain secrets.
+If a dictionary of additional parameters is specified then it will be stored securely in the built-in local vault.

 `Get-SecretsVault` returns a list of extension vaults currently registered in the user context.